 entering the roundabout to make an immediate right turn and drive where

-the car on the photo below is heading.
+the red car in the photo below is heading.

-6. Very shortly you get to admire the statue of a
+6. Very shortly, there is a statue of a

 Robert Burns Statue Stanley Park Vancouver British Columbia Canada